 Also, pay attention to the emergency procedures listed in the plan.
 These may include actions to take in case of fire, chemical spills, power outages, or other dangerous situations – depending on the type of site.
 Read these instructions in advance and refresh your memory regularly.
 Knowing what to do ahead of time allows you to act efficiently and calmly in stressful moments.

-For instance, in the event of a fire, it’s vital to know how to contact emergency services, how to perform first response firefighting, and when it’s necessary to evacuate immediately.
-Clear procedures help ensure quick and correct decisions—which can ultimately save lives.
+For instance, in the event of a fire, it’s vital to know how to contact emergency services and how to perform first response firefighting.
+It is also important to know when it is necessary to evacuate immediately.
+Clear procedures help ensure quick and correct decisions.
+In the best case, they save lives.

 Take part in safety drills and speak up about issues